Teach hands-on pumpkin math and science lessons. Pumpkins are tough enough to withstand lots of hands-on activities.

 - Record the children’s comments.

-- During center time let the children take turns picking the seeds out of the pumpkin and putting them on cookie sheets to dry.
+- During work stations time, students take turns picking the seeds out of the pumpkin and putting them on cookie sheets to dry.

 - Provide a bowl for the pulp.
 Some children will not want to do this and others will love it.